Saturday, October 5, 2019

 Finished Octave switchers, with NKK fancy 6 position switches.

 UPDATE 1-5-20: not a bug a feature!
 I cut the trace allowing me to choose ground as one of the "V/octave" settings and wired a jack to it.
-See the update immediately above--GND is not in lockstep with the switched voltages so using it as a switch setting is not feasible.
-But 32' or whatever isn't a useful setting anyway.
+See the update immediately above--GND is not in lockstep with the switched voltages so using it as a switch setting was not feasible.
+But 2' or whatever isn't a useful setting anyway.
 Now, with this EXT switch in play, we have LFO, "external", 2', 4', 8', and 16'.
-I have dropped the octave switch into the finished 3340 VCO's.

 UPDATE 1-22-20: VCO is done and the ref board (with the mod above) works!
 More info in the finished VCO post, here.
 Part II of the VCO build, where I troubleshoot stupid mistakes on the main PCB, is here.

 UPDATE 3-22-23: Hope this is the last update?
 I just realized a dumb mistake I have been making for my VCOs incorporating the switch in this post: in the pipe organ world, 2' is the highest frequency, not 32' which is the lowest!
 So, the panels I made have this silkscreen on incorrectly.
-What do you want for free, right?
+Doh!

 No comments: